 Lazy Bend

-Closed — Closed due to extensive damage from the 2020 Riverside Fire.
-Fire recovery and redesign plans are in progress.
+Closed indefinitely due to extensive damage from the 2020 Riverside Fire.
+Recovery and redesign work is in progress in partnership with the National Forest Foundation, but no reopening date has been announced.

 Alcohol Prohibitions